Chat with us, powered by LiveChat

 If Chinese enterprises meet the following requirements, they would additionally be required to prepare the Special File:

-• The Chinese enterprise has a cost sharing arrangement; or,
+• The Chinese enterprise has a cost-sharing arrangement, or,

 • The Chinese enterprise has exceeded the related party debt-to-equity ratio (5:1 for financial institutions and 2:1 for other enterprises).